Evaluating New Approaches to Increase Funding for State Parks

 Margaret A. Walls

-The fragrant bunches have been appearing earlier and earlier in recent years, Horner has noticed.14 million acres of state park lands across the United States provide enormous social and economic benefits.
+The 14 million acres of state park lands across the United States provide enormous social and economic benefits.
 For many Americans, family vacations in state parks are some of their earliest memories of connections to nature and the outdoors.
 These parks continue to provide relatively easy and low-cost access to outdoor recreational experiences, and in some states, particularly in the East and Midwest, they provide outdoor experiences that are not available from national parks and other federal lands, which tend to be predominantly in the West.
 And yet it has become clear in recent years that state park systems, by and large, are struggling.
 The problem?
 Funding.

 General fund revenues for state parks have declined precipitously since the 1990s, and the recent recession exacerbated an already difficult funding situation in many states.
 Since 1990, the share of total state park funding from general revenues has fallen from close to 60 percent to under 35 percent.
 This leaves states with tough questions on both the expenditure and revenue sides of the ledger.